 - You’ll need to understand the area’s zoning regulations and ensure the property you’re interested in meets your needs.

-Once you’ve done your research, you’ll be in a much better position to make a smart investment in commercial real estate.
+Once you’ve researched, you’ll be much better positioned to make a smart investment in commercial real estate.

 What Are Some Common Mistakes During Due Diligence?